Plan B isn’t the same thing as the abortion pill. It doesn’t cause abortion or miscarriage.

 Vaginal bleeding isn’t a common side effect of Plan B, but it can happen.
 It’s caused by the hormones in Plan B and other EC pills.
-Usually, bleeding is light and goes away on its own.
+Usually, bleeding is light and goes away.

 In rare cases, bleeding could be caused by something more serious.
 You should seek medical attention if you experience: